wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/dangerousGames/B_depths/story.md

 "Dangerous Games A" must be finished first.

+## The Crew

+- Elias (death at choice 1 failure)
+- Taddese (death at choice 1 failure)
+- Mussie (death at choice 2 failure)
+- Jorma
+- Daciana

 ## Intro

 "**FirstName**!"
 A huge hand claps you on the shoulder and spins you around, where you find yourself facing a large, widly grinning man.